pieaerts/pieaerts/_masterclasses/kenya-photography-expedition-october-2022-fully-booked-copy.md

 ![](/uploads/screenshot-2022-12-19-at-12-57-45.jpg)

 All tents are set underneath Fig and Elephant Pepper trees and are spaced out to ensure privacy.
 From your personal verandah or hammock, you can watch wildlife roam the Mara North plains.
 Tents are spacious and luxurious and offer big ensuite bathroom areas.
+As previously explained - when booking as a single traveler - you will share a tent with a roommate, but the spacious nature of these bush tent allows for optimal space, even on a twin sharing basis.

 ![](/uploads/kenya_piea_6.jpg)